nhank-group/PayMe-Flutter/example/README.md

-# payme_flutter_example
+# kpay_flutter_example

-Demonstrates how to use the payme_flutter plugin.
+Demonstrates how to use the kpay_flutter plugin.

 ## Getting Started